Niel-Reitmann/Niels-Blog/blogposts/1monthlearnings.md

 If imposter syndrome isn’t there, you’re probably not in the right environment to experience accelerated growth.

-This doesn’t mean I think you need to always be in this position.
-I think people can be just as content and satisfied with life without playing the ambition game.
-But if you are playing the game, you probably want to always be feeling a level of imposter syndrome.
+This doesn’t mean you need to always be in this position.
+I think people can be just as content and satisfied with life without playing the its games.
+But if you've commited to playing the game, you probably want to always be feeling a level of imposter syndrome.

-If you aren’t, it could be a signal of stagnation/slow growth.
+If you aren’t, it could be signal of stagnation/slow growth.

 **Context**

-Understanding the history of a startup, the people who work there, the reason why certain things have been done, the strategy, the past strategies, the original founders, failures even the past employees and leadership, all matter.
+Understanding the history of a startup, the people who work there, the reason why certain things have been done, the strategy, the past strategies, the original founders, failures, even the past employees and leadership, all matter.

-Don’t just aim to understand your domain, but realise that all these pieces work together and will form your foundation to start building and adding what’s closest to unique value.
+Don’t just aim to understand your domain, but realise that all these pieces work together and will form your foundation to start building and adding what’s closest to 'unique' or 'new' value.

-This takes a long time to do, but I’ve seen that it’s worth it if you want to do things well.
+I'm feeling that this takes a long time to do, but I’ve seen that it’s worth it if you want to do things well.

 **Who you come home to matters**

 This one is a little bit different.
 I’m fortunate to be staying with a group of incredible people.
-People who I can learn a lot from but also enjoyable people to be around.
+People who I can learn a lot from but also enjoy being around.

-This opportunity made itself available because I knew one of them through Twitter, and another through my Flaming Galahs project (surface area of luck in action).
+This opportunity made itself available because I knew one of them through Twitter, and another through my Flaming Galahs project.
+First time I've really lived the 'surface area for luck to strike' concept.

 This is something I’ve become very grateful for.
-Having this group of people I can come home to makes all the difference in quality of life.
+Having this group of people I come home to makes all the difference in quality of life.

-My original thinking was that I’d be fine just jumping between hostels, but I’m glad I didn’t.
+My original thinking was that I’d be fine jumping between hostels, but I’m glad I didn’t.
 My takeaway here is that it’s important to make great friends even before you move.
 Don’t let yourself be isolated.

-**Meeting your heroes**

-Don’t place anyone on a pedestal.
-Don’t look up to someone so much that you accept their thinking without question.

-Always pass things through your own filters and remember that the only way you’ll ever be disappointed is by holding expectations.

-I feel like this is one you need to experience to understand so I’ll leave it at that.

 **Depend more on your design**

 It’s easy to underestimate the power of human adaptation.
 If you told me three years ago I would be in Australia I’d think it was too big of a shift.
 If you told me one year ago I’d be deferring and moving to Sydney alone I’d think the same.

-Most people will go through these changes, or at least get presented with similar options.
+Most people will go through these changes, or at least be presented with similar relative options.
 Depend more on your design when you are faced with this.
 Remember that within a fairly short time of making the change, you’ll be completely used to it.
 Hedonic adaptation.

-The time it takes to get used to these changes will be proportional to its difference from what you are currently used to, but it’s definitely reliable.
+The time it takes to get used to these changes will be proportional to its difference from what you are currently used to, but it’s reliable and worth remembering.

 **Think critically**

-I find that there are things in the startup/tech space you will hear lots of people talk about.
+There are things in the startup/tech space you will hear lots of people talk about.
 It’s quite interesting.
-There is always something and it’s like these ideas are magically zapped to everyones in the startup cliques minds.
+It’s like these ideas are zapped to everyones in the startup cliques minds.

 Game theory, mimesis, contrarianism, AI, whatever.
-Try not to be so plugged into this clique that you can’t think for yourself or be your own person.
-Think about what’s happening, why people are talking about things, and what these things mean.
+Try not to be so plugged into this that you can’t think for yourself.
+Think about what’s happening, why people are talking about things, and what these things really mean.

-Try to see when things are driven by ego or the bandwagon effect.

-I hope you were able to take something out of this, even if that was just to think a little more deeply on a topic.
+I hope you were able to take something out of this!

-Thanks for reading
+Thanks for reading.